natanbc/QSFP-HDMI/Readme.md

 This board has been manufactured in JLCPCB, and has LCSC part numbers allowing assembly by them as well.
 Be sure to use 1mm PCBs to fit into the QSFP slot.

-# THIS VERSION IS BROKEN!
-DO NOT BUILD IT!

 ![PCB_1](./StoreyPeak-QSFP-IO/QSFP_IO1.jpg)

 ![PCB_2](./StoreyPeak-QSFP-IO/QSFP_IO2.jpg)